ufs-community/uwtools/docs/sections/user_guide/uw_yaml/rocoto_yaml.rst

        <taskdep task="hello" state="succeeded" cycle_offset="-06:00:00"/>
      </dependency>

 * The ``taskvalid`` key defines a dependency on another task being defined in the same cycle.
-In this example, the task defined with the ``validtask:`` dependency would be runnable only if a task ``bar`` was defined in the same cycle:
+In this example, the task defined with the ``taskvalid:`` dependency would be runnable only if a task ``bar`` was defined in the same cycle:

   .. code-block:: yaml